Holsten Pils

-Holsten Pils is a German brand of lager, a pilsner, brewed in the UK in the Mungo district of Northampton by Carlsberg Group.
+Holsten Pils is a brand of lager, a pilsner, brewed in Northampton by Carlsberg Group.

+It was derived from the German Holsten Pilsener, also called Holsten Pils informally, which continues to be brewed in Hamburg (northern Germany).

 History

-It was first developed in the north of West Germany in 1953.
+Holsten Brewery was founded in Altona (now a district of Hamburg) in 1879.
+The pilsner variety was first developed in 1953.

 Carlsberg bought Holsten Brewery (Holsten-Brauerei AG) in 2004 for around 300 million euros.

 Production

-It contains water, malted barley, glucose syrup and hops.
-In Germany it is known as Holsten Pilsener and is 4.8% alcohol by volume.
+The British product contains water, malted barley, hops and glucose syrup.
+The German original does not contain glucose syrup, which would be contrary to the German law of purity.
+It is 4.8% alcohol by volume.

 Production of Holsten Pils began in Northampton on Tuesday 1 November 2005.

 In May 2006 Carlsberg launched a draught version of Holsten Pils in a 30-litre keg.
 Each can has the motto Pure Brewing Excellence.